Orchestrating seamless mergers and acquisitions with a digital workplace

 In late 2015, Dorma and Kaba merged to become one entity, becoming dormakaba, one of the top three global security and access solution providers.
 The newly formed dormakaba faced a difficult transition involving 16,000 employees spread across over 50 countries.

 With a long tradition of innovation instilled in both companies’ cultures, dormakaba required a platform that could automate migration and bring the infrastructure from their legacy system to their new platform.
 This included features such as active directory syncing and single sign-on setup.
 All of this needed to be delivered within a 60-day period to ensure rapid reaction times as they moved forward from the merger.

 Unily’s digital experience platform was leveraged to provide remote access and a native mobile app to their newly expanded global workforce and was built to harness the power of AI powered one-click translation, a new feature at the time, custom built for dormakaba.

 Additional features, such as a new social intranet named “Access to Innovation”, a custom CMS (content management system), bespoke workspace subsections for departments and a comprehensive success program were all built into the platform with room to evolve as the newly merged company continued to grow and develop.

 "There are definitely amazing things on the horizon for this solution and we are excited to be a part of this journey and to see our intranet solution grow with it."

 As winners of Nielsen Norman's Best Intranet 2016, dormakaba's social intranet solution has been recognized as a leading digital workplace platform.
 Find out how they launched an award-winning intranet to 16,000 employees in just 6 weeks by downloading our free case study.

 Looking for help with your own merger or acquisition?

-To find out how Unily can support your upcoming merger or acquisition, get a free consultation with one of our M&A experts today!
+To find out how Unily can support your upcoming merger or acquisition, get a free demo with one of our M&A experts today!